Do our dogs live longer being plant-based?

 As a plant-based diet results in a more alkaline environment in the intestine of our dogs

 As a plant-based diet results in a more alkaline environment in the intestine of our dogs, and your elderly dogs also produce a more alkaline environment that could inhibit the adequate absorption of all the essential nutrients such as Zinc, Iron and Vitamins from the intestines.
-Methionine is added to our JUST BE KIND supplement, and it is recommend for this reason as it helps to acidify the urine.
-Asparagus, peas, brown rice and lentils in our homemade recipes also help to naturally acidify the urine and microbiome environment.
+We advise on how to reverse this in our Plant-Based Dog Nutrition Course.

 A plant-based diet contains no hidden saturated fat that we find in high meat diets

 A plant-based diet contains no hidden saturated fat that we find in high meat diets that are detrimental in humans to heart health and the same effect can be seen in our elderly dogs with underlying genetic heart conditions.
-Plant-based diets offer one of the best diets for heart health, especially if they are properly balanced with added taurine and L-carnitine for heart muscle function as found in all the foods that we recommend.
+Plant-based diets offer one of the best diets for heart health, especially if they are properly balanced with added taurine and L-carnitine for heart muscle function as found in the foods that we recommend in the Plant-Based Dog Nutrition Course.

 Hidden saturated fats can also result in pancreatitis which is the last thing you want your dog to suffer from as it is SO painful (common if fed a high meat diet).
 Plant-based fats tend to be kinder and unsaturated with far less risk of your dog’s pancreas being affected.